MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/New-MgUserProfileProject.md

 ### -Sponsors
 The Person or people who sponsored the project.
-To construct, please use Get-Help -Online and see NOTES section for SPONSORS properties and create a hash table.
+To construct, see NOTES section for SPONSORS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRelatedPerson[]